mendicant-original/newman/README.md

 ### For general discussion, questions, and ideas about Newman:

-Find seacreature in the #newman channel on Freenode or send an email to newman@librelist.org
+Find seacreature or ericgj in the #newman channel on Freenode or send an email to newman@librelist.org

 ### Contributing to Newman: